 The best small walk-in closet ideas will convince you that these desirable features are not just reserved for massive homes or dreamy bedrooms.
 To have everything neatly on display and easy to reach seems like a big ask, right?
 But, it can work just as well for smaller spaces, although you may need to be strategic about what clothes you choose to have in your walk-in closet.

 Creating a practical and stylish walk-in closet is about being space-savvy and incorporating key organizational systems.
 It might also require some bedroom decluttering before you get started...

 Worry not!
 These cute but chic spaces will inspire you to get organized.

 Small walk-in closet ideas

 While closet organization ideas will help you decide what goes where, you will also need to figure out where the closet itself will fit, whether you'll want to add doors and whether you may need to experiment with open and DIY shelving in order to create that coveted walk-in closet look.

 Make your small walk-in closet ideas a reality with some clever tips and tricks – you can optimize the space so it transforms from dark and pokey to bright and inviting.

 1. Make the most of a single wall

 If you have a single free wall in your bedroom, you have enough space for a walk-in closet.
-Single-wall walk-in closets work brilliantly as part of small bedroom ideas.
-If you are clever with the design, you can easily fit in all of your clothes and shoes on the same wall.
+Single-wall walk-in closets are a great small bedroom idea.
+If you are clever with the design, you can easily fit all of your clothes and shoes on the same wall.
 The easiest way to do this is by positioning shoe storage and any additional shelves or cupboards along the perimeter of the wall, with the main clothing storage area in the center.

 2. Go for floating shelves in very small spaces